Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of maximal outerplanar graphs

 In Case (i) let w.l.o.g.\ $T_1$ and $T_2$ be two neighbored triangles in $C$.
-Then $T_3$ must share a vertex $a$ with $T_1$ and a vertex $b$ with $T_2$.
-If $a\neq b$ and $|\{a,b\} \cap (V(T_1)\cap V(T_2))| \in \{0,2\}$, then $G$ would not be outerplanar, a contradiction.
-If $a\neq b$ and $|\{a,b\} \cap (V(T_1)\cap V(T_2))| = 1$, then $\widetilde{G}$ would contain a copy of $M_1$, which contradicts $G$ being $M$-free.
+Then~$T_3$ must share a vertex $a$ with $T_1$ and a vertex $b$ with $T_2$.
+If $a\neq b$ and $|\{a,b\} \cap V(T_1)\cap V(T_2)| \in \{0,2\}$, then $G$ would not be outerplanar, a contradiction.
+If $a\neq b$ and $|\{a,b\} \cap V(T_1)\cap V(T_2)| = 1$, then $\widetilde{G}$ would contain a copy of~$M_1$, which contradicts $G$ being $M$-free.
 So $a = b$ is shared by all triangles of $C$.

-In Case (ii), if there are no neighbored triangles in $C$, then $T_1$, $T_2$ and $T_3$ are pairwise touching.
-Again, if they would not all three touch at a common vertex, then $\widetilde{G}$ would contain a copy of $M_1$ contradicting that $G$ is $M$-free. \end{proof}
+In Case (ii), if there are no neighbored triangles in $C$, then $T_1$, $T_2$ and~$T_3$ are pairwise touching.
+Again, if they would not all three touch at a common vertex, then $\widetilde{G}$ would contain a copy of $M_1$, contradicting $G$ being $M$-free. \end{proof}